Serena Williams -- dressed for success

 2008 - Game, set, mac!

--- Serena lost the 2008 Wimbledon final to sister Venus but made a statement when she arrived on Centre Court at the start of the tournament wearing a white trench coat.#photo5
+-- Serena lost the 2008 Wimbledon final to sister Venus but made a statement when she arrived on Centre Court at the start of the tournament wearing a white trench coat.#photo4

 "I don't think it's going to keep the rain away but we can always hope.
 I absolutely love trench coats," she explained.